 - Day 8 / Depart

-- Depart for Dublin Airport, arriving at 12.30 pm
+After a hearty Irish breakfast, we will depart for Dublin Airport, arriving at 12.30 pm.

-- 7 nights bed and breakfast in family run guesthouses with all rooms en-suite/private wash room
+- 7 nights bed and breakfast in family run guesthouses with all rooms en-suite

 - 5 packed lunches